entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 > Dupret *et al*.
 (2017), Character 29; Zhu *et al*.
 (2010), Character 29.

+> Pair posterior pit lines is only present in the Petalithchyida and *Yinminaspis*.
+Dupret(2008) suggested that two pairs posterior pitline of *Yinminaspis* are homologous with Petalichthyida.?

  163. Posterior pit line distribution on both central and paranuchal plates: anterior and posterior ends clearly connected (0); anterior and posterior ends not connected (implying a superficial run) (1)

 > Johnson *et al*.
 (2000), Character 10; Dupret *et al*.
 (2017), Character 30; Zhu *et al*.
 (2010), Character 30.